Freddie Scappaticci: Alleged protection by the state

-Involvement with The Cook Report
+Media recordings

-In 1993 Scappaticci approached the ITV programme The Cook Report and agreed to an interview on his activities in the IRA and the alleged role of Martin McGuinness in the organization.
-The first interview took place on 26 August 1993 in the car park of the Culloden Hotel in Cultra, County Down.
-This interview was, unknown to Scappaticci, recorded and eventually found its way into an edition of the programme.
-The interview was posted online as the 2003 allegations against Scappaticci surfaced.
+In 1993, Scappaticci met representatives of the ITV programme The Cook Report and discussed IRA activity and the alleged role of Martin McGuinness in the organisation.
+The meeting took place on 26 August 1993 in the car park of the Culloden Hotel in Cultra, County Down, and was recorded without Scappaticci's knowledge.
+The recording later became public after the 2003 Stakeknife allegations.